AA Pension Scheme

 A transfer payment

-You may request to transfer the value of your deferred pension and any AVCs to another registered pension scheme.
+You may request to transfer the value of your deferred pension and any AVCs you have paid to another registered pension scheme.

-The value of your deferred pension (the cash equivalent transfer value (CETV)) is calculated as the amount which needs to be invested in order to provide your future pension.
-It takes account of the number of years before retirement and financial conditions at the date of payment of the CETV.
+The value of your pension (the cash equivalent transfer value (CETV)) is calculated as the amount which needs to be invested in order to provide your future pension.
+It takes account of the number of years before your expected retirement and financial conditions at a specified date.

 Banner image